This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 i) Regular Accounts (loan accounts serviced regularly)

-The Company intimates the customer, the exact loan amount, rate of interest and Documentation & Processing Fee applicable, at the time of sanction of the loan along with the tenure and amount of monthly installments (EMI).
+The Company intimates the customer, the exact loan amount, rate of interest and Documentation & Processing Fee applicable, at the time of sanction of the loan along with the tenure and amount of monthly instalments (EMI).
 The following would be the broad band of the total amount due from the customer aggregately towards the interest rate and Documentation & Processing Fee in respect of a loan account which is serviced regularly without any default and also dependent on the scheme.
-This rate is excluding the additional interest leviable in case of default and other charges.
+This rate is excluding the penal charges leviable in case of default.

 The applicable range of rate of interest is described in point no E along with gradation of risk.